 Lauren is an art therapy and counseling resident, providing individual, child, adolescent, couples and family therapy.
 Her areas of experience include anxiety disorders, depression, grief & loss, self-esteem issues, sleep disturbances and medically fragile clients.
-Lauren earned her B.A. in Psychology and Studio Art at Wittenberg University and her M.A in Art Therapy from The George Washington University.
-Lauren brings a creative and nurturing atmosphere to her work to allow clients to feel supported in their journey to wellness.
+Lauren earned her M.A in Art Therapy from The George Washington University.
+She brings a creative and nurturing atmosphere to her work to allow clients to feel supported in their journey to wellness.
 Her trauma-focused master’s program and previous work in a variety of mental health settings have provided her with a well-rounded clinical background, making her adaptable and able to meet clients where they are.
 As an art therapist, Lauren believes that all people have an innate capacity for expressing themselves creatively to explore their experiences, increase self-awareness, find new solutions, and improve overall well-being in therapy.

 Support is just a phone call away.
 We are happy to answer any question and concerns as well as discuss how therapy may specifically benefit you, your family and/or a loved one.